light bulb

 How to Start the Application Process

-Ensure you file the Correct Application Form
+Ensure you file the Correct Application TDIU Form

 You must correctly fill out the Total Disability Based on Individual Unemployability (TDIU) form, VA Form 21-8940, Veteran’s Application for Increased Compensation Based on Unemployability.
 This form requires all information to be accurate and complete.
 If you fail to include all of the information and documentation, VA may defer or deny your claim.

 When filling out this form, you must include all the requested information along with any supporting documentation.
-Any inaccurate information or incomplete sections may lead VA to deny or defer your TDIU claim.
+Any inaccurate information or incomplete sections may lead the VA to deny or defer your TDIU claim.

 Medical Evidence to Include